retrofuturejosh/nodepipeline/README.md

 ## CodeDeploy Notes
 Deployment will largely depend on the needs of your specific app.
 In this boilerplate, an autoscaling group of EC2 instances is deployed.
 The configuration of your deployment is largely defined in the code-deploy.yml template.
 It's important to note that if you change the name of your deployment application or deployment group, that change will need to be reflected in the 'Deploy' phase of your CodePipeline, located in codepipeline.yml.

+## TroubleShooting
+The AWS Console is useful for troubleshooting errors in the pipeline process.
+To debug any issues in the creation of your CloudFormation resources, use the CloudFormation console.
+If the CloudFormation templates have been succesfully created, the CodePipeline console helps debug errors that occur during the source/test/build/deploy phases of the pipeline.
+If you find that your deploy phase is failing, the best pace to troubleshoot is the CodeDeploy console.
+The instance 'events' logging feature is particularly useful.
+You can find it by navigating to the CodeDeploy Console > Deployments > Click on Deployment ID > Click 'View Events' for the latest Instance ID.

 ## Helpful Resources

 #### CodeBuild